samyan19/AWS/Pluralsight Notes.md

 * if you change to simple RDS sets back to full when the full backup runs
 * simple=set backup retention to 0
 * backup window max 3 - RDS does not cancel overrunning jobs
+* snap - can be moved accross regions
+* snap - good for - rollback backup, project milestones, send copy to different region, save on decommission
+* snap - snap with TDE cannot be restored to another region
+* failover - synchronous mirroring
+* failover triggers - AZ outage, instance failure, instance type fails, patching, manual
+* amazon updates dns - low TTL to pick up new
+* *what is apply immediately*

+##Limitations
+* no sysadmin
+* *how do you translate groups*
+* SSIS, SSIS, SSAS can be deployed on seperate ec2 vm
+* linked server - can link in (premise to rds) but not link out - data needs to be copied
+* SQLAgentUserRole default - use one account for all jobs
+* Size and storage type cannot be changed once created
+* repl - publisher to subscriber(aws) works but not publisher (cloud)
+* setting up replication requires the actual server name to connect as subscriber. workaround in aws is to set up an alias both 32 and 64 bit
+* push subscription only
+* no filestream/service broker/availability group/db mail/sql server audit/only safe clr/server level triggers/pbm/msdtc/utc only
 *